 The value of Google Analytics is a no brainer.
 Everyone knows the importance of tracking user trends on their website and understands the power behind the insights Google can help provide.

-More and more of our customers are also starting to see the advantages that Google Tag Manager can provide as well, and want to start using it on their existing websites without waiting for a complete side rebuild.
+More and more of our customers are also starting to see the advantages that Google Tag Manager can provide as well, and want to start using it on their existing websites without waiting for a complete site rebuild.
 Within Continuous Development Agreements, we have been helping many organizations navigate the transition from Google Analytics to Google Tag Manager.
 Here’s an overview of why you might want to do this, and how you can accomplish it in a timely and effective manner.

 What Google Tag Manager Offers